digital-chemistry-laboratory/morfeus/docs/conformer.rst

 RMSD pruning
 ############

-Conformers are usually pruned on root mean square deviation in terms of (heavy) atom coordinates to remove redundant structures which correspond to essentially the same conformation.
+Conformers are usually pruned on root mean square deviation (RMSD) in terms of (heavy) atom coordinates to remove redundant structures which correspond to essentially the same conformation.
 In Mᴏʀғᴇᴜs, this is achieved with the :py:meth:`ConformerEnsemble.prune_rmsd <morfeus.conformer.ConformerEnsemble.prune_rmsd>` method.
 By default, the ``AllChem.AlignMolConformers`` function from RDKit is used to calculate the RMSD, but this can be changed with the keyword argument ``method=<str>``.
-The following options are available. spyrmsd__ needs to be installed for that option to work.
+The following options are available. spyrmsd__ needs to be installed for the corresponding option to work.

 .. list-table::
   :header-rows: 1